TL;DR

 Employee training, however, is easier said than done.
 People tend to resist change or learn new information that is not a part of their daily responsibilities.
 As an employer, you must develop engaging techniques to ensure that your employees and stakeholders understand their individual obligations.

 The training program should be specific to the selected compliance framework and regulations.
-The program should include new and existing employees, upper management, and even third-party vendors.
+The program should include new and existing employees, upper management, and even third-party vendors. - Conduct audits and document activities

 If you want to collect proof of compliance, documentation is non-negotiable.
 Every auditor would agree with this philosophy, ‘if it’s not documented, it’s not done.’
-So whatever you do, be it implementing new controls, assigning new roles, onboarding new vendors, taking corrective actions, upgrading systems, or conducting risk assessments, maintain an audit trail.
+So whatever you do, be it implementing new controls, assigning new roles, onboarding new vendors, taking corrective actions, upgrading systems, or conducting compliance risk assessments, maintain an audit trail.

 Collecting evidence is a continuous process that can be done manually or automated.
 The final audit may be conducted internally or via an external audit service provider.
 External audits are compulsory for frameworks like SOC 2 or ISO 27001 and are more rigorous in nature since there’s no bias factoring in the final report.

 Eliminate the fatigue that comes with manual evidence collection.
-Sprinto automatically and intelligently collects evidence, comprehensively and accurately so you can maintain an audit trail that is easy for auditors to understand.
-Know how.
+Sprinto automatically and intelligently collects evidence, comprehensively and accurately so you can maintain an audit trail that is easy for auditors to understand. - Continuous monitoring and improvement

 Your compliance obligations don’t end at implementing controls or passing audit checks – it is a continuous activity rather than a concentrated one.

 Standards like ISO 27001 require users to continuously monitor their information security management system (ISMS) in clauses 10.1 – Continual improvement and 10.2 – Nonconformity and corrective action.
-Learn how to continuously monitor compliance in five steps.

 Get real-time view of compliance controls with Sprinto